Quickly explore your disability benefits options.

 Will this remain free?

 Yes.
 The core educational tools on this site — the eligibility snapshot and the AI helper — are free to use and will remain free.
 We believe everyone should have access to clear, plain-language information about disability benefits, regardless of their financial situation.
-In the future, some pages on this site may include clearly labeled partner links to disability law firms, advocacy organizations, financial tools, and other resources.
-If you choose to click on those links and use those services, we may receive compensation, which helps us keep this site online and available at no cost to users.
-Partner links will always be optional, clearly marked, and never required to access our educational content.
+Some pages may include clearly labeled partner links (for example, to attorney directories or advocacy organizations); if a reader clicks one and uses the service, Disability Trust AI may receive compensation.
+Those labels do not change what the guide says and are never required to read the educational content.

 What if I've already been denied?
 Can this help me?